hebcal/hebcal/README.md

 Option | Description
 --- | ---
 -8 | Use 8-bit Hebrew (ISO-8859-8-Logical).
--a | Use ashkenazis Hebrew.
+-a | Use Ashkenazi Hebrew.
 -b mins | Set candle-lighting to occur this many minutes before sundown -c | Print candlelighting times.
 -C city | Set latitude, longitude, and timezone according to specified city.
 This option implies the -c option.